-Pennisetum Hameln is an attractive ornamental grass featuring dark green foliage and pinkish white flower spikes that persist through winter providing interest.
+Pennisetum Hameln is an attractive ornamental grass featuring dark green foliage and Tan white flower spikes that persist through winter providing Winter interest.

 Pennisetum Hameln is an attractive ornamental grass featuring dark green foliage and pinkish white flower spikes that persist through winter providing intrest.
 Its dried flower spikes in winter stand out against the winter sky or fresh fallen snow.
 With its green foliage, it is the perfect plant to use as a specimen or plant en masse to provide a bold wave of foliage that moves with the summer breezes.
 The overall size of the Pennisetum Hameln is easy to blend in to the perennial border without overwhelming smaller flowering plants.
 Pennisetum Hameln is ideal for locations where larger grasses cannot grow or would overpower the view.
 Pennisetum Hameln's compact growing habit and finely textured foliage make this one of the most popular warm season grasses.